danleesmith/fmehougeo/README.md

 The main purpose of this library is to convert from FMEFeature objects into a json string that matches the [Houdini](https://www.sidefx.com/) .geo format.

-The *fmehougeo_writer.py* file contained in the root of the main repository is example code of how this library can be used within an FME PythonCaller transformer.
-The *fmehougeo_writer.fmx* is a FME CustomTransformer that makes use of this integration.
+The *HoudiniGeoWriter.py* file contained in the root of the main repository is example code of how this library can be used within an FME PythonCaller transformer.
+The *HoudiniGeoWriter.fmx* is a FME CustomTransformer that makes use of this integration.